 There are several kinds of nearly invisible braces, which we discuss below.

-1. Invisalign Braces
+1. Clear aligners such as Invisalign Braces

-Invisalign involves a series of plastic aligners, called trays.
+Clear aligners involve a series of plastic aligners, called trays.
 The trays work to move teeth into alignment.
 While the trays aren’t completely invisible, they do make use of advanced technology to ensure they’re hardly detectable.

 The aligners are ideal for treating several tooth alignment problems, such as: